basetenlabs/truss/docs/create/xgboost.md

 !pip install xgboost truss
 ```

+{% hint style="warning" %}
+Truss officially supports `xgboost` version 1.6.1 or higher.
+Especially if you're using an online notebook environment like Google Colab or a bundle of packages like Anaconda, ensure that the version you are using is supported.
+If it's not, use the `--upgrade` flag and pip will install the most recent version.
+{% endhint %}

 ### Create an in-memory model

 This is the part you want to replace with your own code.
 Using XGBoost, build a machine learning model and keep it in-memory.